Why Correcting Your Exams is the Key to Better Grades

 Correcting past exams and assignments counts as studying.

 Doing practice exams is an excellent way to revise.
 A quick quiz is one of the few ways to incorporate an entire semester’s information into one study session.
-This can help you to instantly see any areas of weakness.
+This can help you to see any areas of weakness instantly.
 You can then devise a plan to study what you need to do and direct your efforts where they are most needed.

 Practice tests are a fantastic starting point for creating a plan to gauge your use of upcoming study sessions.
 Correcting practice exams piggyback off this usefulness.
 Use this opportunity as a tool to create study guides.
 Use them to focus on questions you answered incorrectly or struggled with.